 Plenty of historic inns, charming B&Bs, funky vacation rentals and traditional hotels are in the vicinity, both in the city of Ogden or up the nearby canyons.
 Unlike most ski destinations, hotel prices drop on the weekend, giving visitors cash for more experiences.

-Opening Dec.
-15, the Compass Rose Lodge will be Ogden Valley’s newest hotel.
-This 15-room boutique is one of two hotels in the country built around a high-tech telescope where guests can explore Ogden Valley’s nearby International Dark-Sky Park in great detail.
+The Compass Rose Lodge is a must see when staying in Ogden Valley.
+This boutique style hotel is one of two hotels in the country built around a high-tech telescope where guests can explore Ogden Valley’s nearby International Dark-Sky Park in great detail.
 Views of the rings of Saturn or Jupiter's Galilean Moons and spectacular deep-sky objects including galaxies, nebulae and globular clusters await those seeking to peer into space.
 Visitors can even take a snapshot of the galaxy home with them.

 See the full list of accommodations at www.visitogden.com/places-to-stay.